Techdozo

 Every GraphQL API defines a set of types that describe the data you can query on that API.
 A GraphQL request is validated and executed against that schema.

-The most basic components of a GraphQL schema are object types, which represent an object you can fetch from a service, and what fields it has.
-In the GraphQL schema language, you can represent a Book object type as:
+The most fundamental components of a GraphQL schema are object types, which represent an object you can fetch from a service and its corresponding fields.
+In the GraphQL schema language, you can represent an object type for a Book

 type Book {